 Too much good or bad bacterial flora in the small intestine produces a number of gastrointestinal symptoms that interfere with your normal digestive process, including gas, bloating, and diarrhea.
-For a full list of the signs and symptoms, check out my article 10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO).
+For a full list of sibo symptoms and how to test for it, check out my article 10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO).

-SIBO often goes undiagnosed because of the way its symptoms manifest in different people, sometimes showing no physical signs whatsoever.
-In fact, an estimated 6-15% of healthy, asymptomatic people and roughly 80% of people with IBS are actually suffering from SIBO.1
+SIBO often goes undiagnosed because of the way its symptoms manifest in different people.
+Sometimes there are no physical signs whatsoever.
+In fact, an estimated 6-15% of healthy, asymptomatic people and roughly 80% of people with IBS are actually suffering from SIBO.3

 - Diets high in sugar, alcohol, and refined carbohydrates

-- Damage to nerve or muscles in the gut that results in dysmotility
+- Damage to nerve or muscles in the gut resulting in dysmotility

 - Physical obstructions in the gut, such as scarring from surgeries or Crohn’s disease

 - Medications that influence or disrupt the normal gut flora, such as antibiotics, acid-blocking drugs, and steroids